TFMV/tfmv/resume.md

 - **Jason Blythe, Practice Manager, Data Engineering, Protagona**
   "Tom consistently demonstrated a profound understanding of GCP's data services and how to architect robust data solutions."

+- **Nidhi Rajput, Cloud Data Architect, Datastage** "Tommy is the go-to person when you need someone to dive into uncharted territory and make sense of it all.
+If you're looking for someone who's not only a cloud wizard but also a fantastic team player, Tommy is the person you want."

 - **Jennifer Schmitz, Business Operations Systems Support Manager, Delta Dental of Missouri** "I had the pleasure of working with Tom on several complex data warehousing initiatives...
 He thought through the design/code impact, suggesting efficiencies and increasing time to market."